Tax Filing Status Options for Same-Sex Couples

 As long as the spouses maintain separate residences and live apart from each other for at least the last six months of the tax year, and if they each have a dependent, they might be eligible for head of household filing status.
 This is particularly advantageous with regard to tax brackets and the standard deduction.

 Other rules apply to qualifying as head of household, however.
-The taxpayer must pay more than half the cost of maintaining his or her own household during the course of the tax year.
+The taxpayer must pay more than half the cost of maintaining their own household during the course of the tax year.

-The same qualifying rules apply to unmarried couples.
+The same qualifying rules for head of household apply to unmarried couples.
 You must be "considered unmarried" on the last day of the tax year, you must pay more than half the bills for maintaining the household, and you need a dependent.
 Here's where things might get interesting again.

 Can You Claim Your Partner as a Dependent?